 Review and Filing of Program of Study: Students should meet with their PhD graduate committee to plan their PhD program of study (see detailed Doctoral Degree Progress Flow Chart regarding specific timelines).
 Students who do not file a program of study within the specified deadline specified by the Graduate School for their degree will not be allowed to register for the next term.
 A registration hold will also be placed on graduate students whose programs of study are not approved after initial evaluation by the Graduate School.

-Exam Scheduling Form: You must schedule all examinations required by the Graduate School using the Exam Scheduling Form.
-You must submit this form at least one week prior to a doctoral preliminary exam or a master's final exam, and two weeks prior to a doctoral final exam.
+Exam Scheduling Form: You must schedule all examinations required by the Graduate School using the Exam Scheduling Form and following the prescribed timeline given by the Graduate School.
 You are responsible for:

 - Informing the Graduate School of the date, time, and place of each exam

 - Notifying and reminding the committee of the exam date, time, and place

 In addition, a CCE PhD Degree Checklist must be completed and submitted to the CCE Graduate Coordinator along with the program of study.

 Qualifying Examination: CCE requires that each student satisfactorily complete a comprehensive written examination (the Qualifying Exam).
 This written examination must be completed no later than one week prior to the Oral Preliminary Examination that meets the OSU Graduate School requirements.
 The graded Qualifying Exam will become a part of CCE's file on the student.
 Students who fail the Qualifying Examination twice will be terminated from graduate study in CCE and will not be given an additional examination.
 Some disciplines may require an additional oral component to the Qualifying Exam.